selenide-examples/salesforce/README.md

  * `ant -Dselenide.browser=phantomjs`
  * `ant -Dselenide.browser=htmlunit`

 P.S.
-To use some of these browsers, you need to install corresponding binary (chromedriver, phantomjsdriver etc).
+To use some of these browsers, you need to install corresponding binary (e.g. chromedriver, phantomjs) or dependencies (e.g. htmlunit, phantomjs).